+References to datatypes (XSD attribute @typeRef) are by name, not ID.
+In order to support imported types, @typeRef istype QName, in which the prefix refers to the namespace of the imported XSD or DMN file.
+To reference base types and non-imported ItemDefinitions, the prefix may be omitted.
 Attribute typeRef references ItemDefinitions and built-in types by name not ID.
-In order to support imported types, typeRef uses the namespace-qualified name syntax [qualifer].[local-name], where qualifier is specified by the name attribute of the Import element for the imported type.
+In order to support imported types, typeRef uses the namespace-qualified name syntax [qualifer].[local-name], where qualifier is specified by the name at the of the Import element for the imported type.
 If the referenced type is not imported, the prefix SHALL be omitted.